marbew/CISSP-Mnemonics/README.md

 Biba will be opposite:  No read down and no write up  (**Biba is NO WURD**)
   * Remember: you can't write up as it would "pollute" the data
 --------------------------------------------------------------------------------------------------------------------------
-System Security Modes (for systems that process classified data, what each user is required to have)
+##### System Security Modes

+>that is, for systems that process classified data, what each user is required to have

   * <ins>Dedicated mode</ins> - have a security clearance, access approval, and valid need to know for **ALL** data processed by Dedicated system